nearst/laconia/packages/laconia-core/README.md

 laconia(({ invoke, recurse }) => true);
 ```

-## Environment Variables
+#### Environment Variables

-It is very common to configure Environment variables for your Lambda functions.
+It is very common to set environment variables for your Lambda functions.
 This is normally accessed via `process.env`.
 Unit testing a Lambda function that
-uses `process.env` is awkward, as you have to modify this global variable and remember
+uses `process.env` is awkward, as you have to modify the `process` global variable and remember
 to remove your change so that it doesn't affect other test.

 For better unit testability, LaconiaContext contains the environment variables